Balancing Act with John Katko

 In a media landscape polarized by extreme viewpoints, John Katko brings balance to discussions on divisive political issues.

-Saturdays at 6pm and Sundays at 4pm on WORLD Channel
+Saturdays at 6 p.m. & Sundays at 4 p.m. on WORLD Channel

 In an era where political conversations often spiral into extremes, Balancing Act with John Katko offers a different approach: respectful, solutions-focused dialog.
 Hosted by former U.S. Congressman John Katko, a moderate Republican with a reputation for bipartisanship, the show explores the complex issues shaping our country today with a genuine interest in understanding all sides.